vonmillhausen/sf2000/README.md

 Emulator is FCEUmm (Git commit [`7cdfc7e`](https://github.com/libretro/libretro-fceumm/commit/7cdfc7e)).
 There are references in the firmware to different NES palettes, but there's no interface or configuration for the emulator itself to choose one.
 On the original firmware, the A and B buttons were swapped.
 See "[Button Mappings/Key Bindings](#button-mappingskey-bindings)" section below.

 ### SNES
 Emulator is Snes9x 2005 v1.36 (Git commit [`b94a804`](https://github.com/libretro/snes9x2005/commit/b94a804)).
-With the April 20th version of the firmware, SNES games often appear to run very slowly _on first launch_; but if you exit the game and load it again, it usually starts performing _much_ better.
+With the April 20th version of the firmware and onwards, SNES games often appear to run very slowly _on first launch_; you can [learn more about this issue and how to correct it here](#snes-games-run-really-slowly-whats-wrong).

 ### Genesis/Mega Drive
 Emulator is PicoDrive 1.91 (Git commit [`cbc93b6`](https://github.com/libretro/picodrive/commit/cbc93b6)).
 Works pretty well.
 This emulator is capable of loading Master System ROMs if placed in the user ROMs folder on the microSD card; Game Gear ROMs do not load.
 Some PAL-region games may run too fast; NTSC-region games seem to always run at the correct speed.
 On the original firmware, A was mapped to A, B was mapped to B, and RB was mapped to C for some reason.
 See "[Button Mappings/Key Bindings](#button-mappingskey-bindings)" section below.